Your application for admission will be reviewed upon receipt of the following items:

 - How effective are you in the management of time?
 Explain why you believe you have the discipline to complete this graduate program.

-- An Academic Essay (Download Form)
+- An Academic Essay (See attached form)

 a.
 Must be five pages, typed, double spaced.
 Develop an academic paper through which you identify and defend how you would form a biblical, theological, and ecclesial approach to one of the following topics.
 Identify, utilize, and properly cite a minimum of three scholarly academic references.